Thinking Of Buying Your Own Dive Equipment, But Still Unsure What To Get First?

 Head down to Gill Divers, our crew can advise and get you outfitted in no time.

 Let’s breakdown the Dive Equipments into 2 Phases

 Item No. 1 – Mask

-- A mask is very personal diving equipment that may fit on you and not necessarily on another.
+- A mask is a piece of very personal diving equipment that may fit you and not necessarily on another.
 It’s the only equipment that allows you to view the magical wonders underwater.
-A comfortably fitted mask is therefore the most important consideration.
+A comfortably fitted mask is, therefore, the most important consideration.
 With proper care, a dive mask can last you for many dives and many years.